H.R. 1368: DOE and NASA Interagency Research Coordination Act

 3

-The bill names specific focus areas including nuclear thermal propulsion, nuclear electric propulsion, radioisotope power systems, thermoelectric generators, advanced nuclear fuels, heater units, machine learning, predictive analysis, astrophysics, cosmology including dark energy and dark matter, radiation health effects, and space-collected solar energy transmission to Earth.
+The bill names specific focus areas: nuclear thermal and electric propulsion, radioisotope power systems, advanced nuclear fuels, machine learning and large-scale data analytics, astrophysics and cosmology including dark energy and dark matter, radiation health effects, and beaming space-collected solar energy to Earth.

 4

-Awards must be selected through merit-review-based processes, and eligible applicants include Federal agencies, National Laboratories, institutions of higher education, non-profit institutions, and other appropriate entities.
+Any competitive awards under the bill must be selected through merit-review-based processes.
+Eligible applicants include federal agencies, the National Laboratories, institutions of higher education, nonprofit institutions, and other appropriate entities.

 5

-Not later than two years after enactment, DOE and NASA must submit a report to three committees: the House Committee on Science, Space, and Technology; the Senate Committee on Energy and Natural Resources; and the Senate Committee on Commerce, Science, and Transportation.
+Within two years of enactment, DOE and NASA must report to three committees — the House Science, Space, and Technology Committee, the Senate Energy and Natural Resources Committee, and the Senate Commerce, Science, and Transportation Committee — on results and whether to continue.

 6